Dutch Shepherd vs Dogue de Bordeaux: Complete Comparison (2026)

 Health and Lifespan Comparison

 Dutch Shepherd has a typical lifespan of 11-14 years, while Dogue de Bordeaux lives approximately 5-8 years.
 Health profiles differ significantly between these dogs.
-Dutch Shepherd is predisposed to Orthopedic Conditions, Eye Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Dogue de Bordeaux faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Dutch Shepherd is predisposed to hip and joint issues, Eye Conditions, specific genetic predispositions that regular veterinary screening can catch early, with associated veterinary costs for monitoring and treatment.
+Dogue de Bordeaux faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Dutch Shepherd has 3 documented predispositions compared to 2 for Dogue de Bordeaux, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health